Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Talk to a Lawyer

 Everyone involved should sign the contract and receive a copy for their records.
-This will hopefully nip any potential issues in the bud, but if it doesn’t, you have cold hard proof of what was agreed to.

 Make Sure Both Dogs Are in Shape

-The bitch should get a pre-breeding physical about a month before the act occurs, and both dogs should get checked for brucellosis, which is a disease that can cause sterility or spontaneous abortion.
+The female should get a pre-breeding physical about a month before the act occurs, and both dogs should get checked for brucellosis, which is a disease that can cause sterility or spontaneous abortion.
 They should both be up to date on their vaccines as well.

 black dogs ready to breed